 Overview

-The monitoring stack provides comprehensive metrics for:
+The monitoring stack provides metrics for the following areas:

 - Request throughput and latency